glucksfall/atlas/docs/NetMetabolic.rst

    * 'cPROJ-' : 'cell projection',
    * 'CYTOSK-' : 'cytoskeleton'

-6. The 6th declares the forward reaction rate; and finally
+6. The 6th declares the forward reaction rate value; and finally
-7. The 7th declares the reverse reaction rate.
+7. The 7th declares the reverse reaction rate value.

 Examples: